ziglang/zig/README.md

 improves simplicity, fixes poor design decisions, or adds a new feature which compromises backward compatibility.

+## Existing Features

+ * Compile units do not depend on libc unless explicitly linked.
+ * Provides standard library which competes with the C standard library and is always compiled against statically in source form.
+ * Pointer types do not allow the null value.
+Instead you can use a maybe type which has several syntactic constructs to ensure that the null pointer is not missed.
+ * Provides an error type with several syntatic constructs which makes writing robust code convenient and straightforward.
+Writing correct code is easier than writing buggy code.
+ * No header files required.
+Top level declarations are entirely order-independent.
+ * Powerful constant expression evaluator.
+Generally, anything that *can* be figured out at compile time *is* figured out at compile time.
+ * Tagged union enum type.
+No more accidentally reading the wrong union field.
+ * Easy to parse language so that humans and machines have no trouble with the syntax.
+ * The binaries produced by Zig have complete debugging information so you can, for example, use GDB to debug your software.
+ * Release mode produces heavily optimized code.
+What other projects call "Link Time Optimization" Zig does automatically.
+ * Supported architectures: `x86_64`
+ * Supported operating systems: Linux

-## Goals
+## Planned Features

  * Completely compatible with C libraries with no wrapper necessary.
  * In addition to creating executables, creating a C library is a primary use case.
 You can export an auto-generated .h file.
- * Do not depend on libc unless explicitly linked.
- * Provide standard library which competes with the C standard library and is always compiled against statically in source form.
  * Generics so that one can write efficient data structures that work for any data type.
- * No null pointer.
-Convenient syntax for dealing with a maybe type so that null pointer is not missed.
- * An error type, combined with some syntatical constructs which makes writing robust code convenient and straightforward.
  * Eliminate the need for configure, make, cmake, etc.
- * Eliminate the need for header files (when using zig internally).
- * Tagged union enum type.
-No more accidentally reading the wrong union field.
- * Easy to parse language so that humans and machines have no trouble with the syntax.
  * Eliminate the preprocessor, but (most) everything you can accomplish with the preprocessor, you can accomplish directly in the language.
  * Ability to mark functions as test and automatically run them in test mode.